axiros/vpe/README.md

 This plugin adds

 - Output handling
-  - within a split window (a buffer, incl. undo history)
+  - within a split window (a buffer, incl. undo history) or inline
   - as valid python (lsp support, e.g. for re-formatting)
 - Support for various [evaluation and output control directives](#directives)
 - Loadable predefined python code blocks